balajisadanala/chronophore/README.md

 To Do
 -----
-- [ ] Command line mvp
 - [x] Write to and read from a json file
 - [x] Format json output with nested keys
 - [x] Generate uuid indices for entries
 - [x] Keep track of which users are signed in
 - [x] Logging
 - [ ] Student registry json file
 - [ ] Validate user input
     - [ ] Check whether student is registered
 - [ ] Organize data files in date-based hierarchy
 - [ ] Startup tasks
     - [ ] Load or create data file based on current date
     - [ ] Check for bad entries from previous days
     - [ ] Flag students that forgot to sign out
 - [ ] Separate thread to periodically auto save
-- [ ] Tkinter gui
+- [x] Tkinter gui
 - [ ] Admin page
     - [ ] Generate reports from data, e.g. "total time person x has been signed in"
 - [ ] Configuration file